AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Simpler array declarations
 --------------------------

-In the previous examples, we have always showcased the creation of a dedicated index type for the array.
-While this can be useful, for typing and readability purposes, sometimes you just want an anonymous range that you can use in that context.
-Ada allows you to do that too.
+In the previous examples, we have always explicitly created an index type for the array.
+While this can be useful for typing and readability purposes, sometimes you simply want to express a range of values.
+Ada allows you to do that, too.

 .. code-block:: ada

     with Ada.Text_IO; use Ada.Text_IO;

-    procedure Greet is
+    procedure Simple_Array_Bounds is
        type My_Int is range 0 ..
 1000;
        type My_Int_Array is array (1 ..
 5) of My_Int;
        --                          ^ Subtype of Integer